visgl/deck.gl/docs/developer-guide/views.md

 Note that your `View` instance can be associated with a different "view state" each render.

 > Limitation: Currently the `Deck` component only accepts a single `Deck.viewState` prop that is used by all `View` instances.
 In future releases, it will be possible to specify different view states for different view ids.

-## Projecting Coordinates Using Views

-While a `View` by itself does not contain enough information to support projection and unprojection of coordinates, calling `view.getViewport({viewState, width, height})` with a "view state" and `width` and `height` values for the WebGL canvas, creates a [`Viewport`](/docs/api-reference/viewport.md) that in turn can be used to efficiently project and unproject coordinates.

 ## Using Multiple Views